 cyberRaise: On‑Chain Fundraising Revolutionized

 cyberRaise is MetaLeX Labs’ compliant, early‑stage fundraising dApp designed to transform how startups and investors engage in venture financing.
 Built atop the cyberCORPS operating system and the cyberDeals smart contract stack, cyberRaise makes the fundraising process fully transparent, programmable, and secure by leveraging blockchain technology.
 It empowers founders and investors to complete investment rounds without reliance on intermediaries or cumbersome paperwork, streamlining compliance with legal and regulatory requirements.
-Advanced modules like LeXcheX for on-chain investor accreditation and LeXscroW for automated escrow ensure that all deal conditions are met before capital moves, eliminating counterparty risk.
+Advanced modules like LeXcheX for onchain investor accreditation and LeXscroW for automated escrow ensure that all deal conditions are met before capital moves, eliminating counterparty risk.

 The cyberRaise interface allows founders to choose from various deal types – classic SAFEs, SAFTs, SAFTEs, and hybrid SAFE + Token Warrant deals – under different regulatory exemptions (Reg D for U.S. offerings and Reg S for international offerings).
 Each option comes with standardized terms, enabling compliant fundraising in just a few clicks.
 (In brief: SAFE for future equity, SAFT for future tokens, SAFTE combining equity and token rights, and SAFE + Token Warrant bundling an equity SAFE with a token option side letter, as explained below.)